-If the Accredited Member can reasonably determine on the basis of the information collected under Rule 1 that it does not deal in gold and/or precious metals mined or transported or traded in a Conflict-Affected and High-Risk Area, no additional due diligence is required.
+If the Accredited Member can reasonably determine on the basis of the information collected under Rule 1 that it does not mine or transport any gold and/or precious metals in a Conflict-Affected and High-Risk Area, no additional due diligence is required.
 The management systems established in Rule 1 should be maintained and regularly reviewed.

-If the Accredited Member is not able to reasonably determine on the basis of the information collected under Rule 1 that it does not deal in gold and/or precious metals mined, transported or traded any in a Conflict-Affected and High-Risk Area, it is mandatory to carry out an additional, more in-depth due diligence in accordance with Rule 2.
+If the Accredited Member is not able to reasonably determine on the basis of the information collected under Rule 1 that it does not mine or transport any gold and/or precious metals in a Conflict-Affected and High-Risk Area, it is mandatory to implement Rule 2.2 to 2.9.